Greaver77/valkyrie/How-To-Write-A-Controller-For-Valkyrie.md

 #include <pluginlib/class_list_macros.h>
 #include <ros/node_handle.h>
 ```
-The node_handle.h most likely means we will be running this code form a ros node and so I will eventually want information from that node.
+The node_handle.h most likely means we will be running this code from a ROS node and so I will eventually want information from that node.
 As for the pluginlib, well that is a little more complicated.
 If you aren't fully familiar with plugins, it essentially is a class that we can "plug in" to running code.
 The cool thing about this is that the code doesn't need to know the class being plugged in a build.
 Instead, it only needs to know the base class that is extended by the plugin.
-That means the robot software doesn't need to know your controller until runtime, and all you need to do is extend a based class that is know to the software, like controller.h.
+That means the robot software doesn't need to know about your controller until runtime, and all you need to do is extend a based class that is known to the software, like controller.h.
 Cool, right?
 No?
 Ok, moving on.

 The class declaration occurs next:
 ```bash
 class SimpleController : public controller_interface::Controller<hardware_interface::EffortJointInterface>
 ```
 Here we are creating a class SimpleController which extends the Controller base class.
 However, we note that the Controller class is type cast as a hardware_interface::EffortJointInterface.
 Hmm, well that seems strange.
 What exactly is an EffortJointInterface anyways?
 Well, this is a peculiar abstraction that comes from the way ros control manages information.
-The Controller class is actually an extension of the bulkier ControllerBase class (which we will talk about later) and which contains something called RobotHW (or robot hardware). the RobotHW is a collection of containers which are exposed through an interface.
+The Controller class is actually an extension of the class ControllerBase(which we will talk about later) and which contains something called a RobotHW (or robot hardware).
+The RobotHW class is a collection of containers which are exposed through an interface.
 That results in every element with a unique data arrangement being exposed as a different interface.
-For example, joints are an interface, imus are an interface, force torque sensors are an interface, and lasers are an interface (laser interface does not currently exist).
+For example, joints are an interface, IMU's are an interface, force torque sensors are an interface, and lasers are an interface (laser interface does not currently exist).
 In this simple example we are building a controller to command a joint, so typecasting the controller class as an EffortJointInterface ensures that we will only get the containers (also called handles) associated with sending effort commands to joints.

 Next, we have the constructor and destructor for the class
 ```bash